JankariTech/blog/src/assets/Keycloak/Keycloak.md

 2. Keycloak supports three different authentication protocols which gives you the possibility to cover many applications with different security demands with a single tool.
 3. Keycloak provides a web-based GUI which makes any configurations changes easy.
 4. Keycloak has huge [community support](https://www.keycloak.org/community).

+## Keycloak Drawbacks
+Despite its extensive features, Keycloak does have certain limitations.
+One of these is the need for a more varied implementation approach.
+Additionally, the following are some of the drawbacks associated with Keycloak:
+1. Complex Server Deployment:
+   The manual process involved in deploying Keycloak on a server can be complicated, potentially affecting overall productivity.

+2. Lack of Comprehensive Support Documentation:
+   Despite its robust functionalities, Keycloak could benefit from more efficient and extensive support documentation.
+This would make it easier for users to find suitable solutions to their problems.

 ## When It May Not Be the Best Choice?
 1. Enterprises seeking robust guarantees or support may find Keycloak lacking in this regard.
 As an open-source project, there are no assurances provided by its producer regarding its functionality or roadmap.